Battle for Allegiance

 Governments, Terrorist Groups, and Constituencies in Conflict

-Domestic terrorist groups, like all violent nonstate actors, compete with governments for their monopoly on violence and their legitimacy in terms of representing the citizenry.
-Battle for Allegiance: Governments, Terrorist Groups, and Constituencies in Conflict? shows violence is neither the only nor the most effective way in which nonstate actors and governments work to achieve their goals.
+Domestic terrorist groups, like all violent nonstate actors, compete with governments for their monopoly on violence and their legitimacy in representing the citizenry.
+Battle for Allegiance shows violence is neither the only nor the most effective way in which nonstate actors and governments work to achieve their goals.
 As much as nonviolent strategies are a rarely considered piece of the puzzle, the role of the audience is another crucial piece often downplayed in the literature.
-Many studies emphasize the interactions between the government and the terrorist group at the expense of the constituency, as the constituency is the common cluster for both actors to gain legitimacy, and to demand its allegiance.
+Many studies emphasize the interactions between the government and the terrorist group at the expense of the constituency, but the constituency is the common cluster for both actors to gain legitimacy and to demand its allegiance.
 In fact, the competition between the two actors goes far beyond who is superior in terms of military force and tactics.
 The hardest battles are fought over the allegiance of the citizens.

 Available for sale worldwide